 Members eligible for normal retirement can DROP for up to 60 months.
 Effective January 21, 2020, members may elect to participate in the DROP for up to 96 months.
-Members who are currently in the DROP as of January 21, 2020, may elect in writing to extend their DROP participation time from 60 month to 96 months from the date they entered into the DROP.
+Members who are currently in the DROP as of January 21, 2020, may elect in writing to extend their DROP participation time from 60 months to 96 months from the date they entered into the DROP.

-Members can elect to have DROP balances credited at a fixed annual rate of 6.5% or the net investment return for that quarter on the Plan assets.
-For members who participate in the extended DROP (participation in the DROP beyond 60 month) the crediting rate for the actual investment return of the Plan is the net actual quarterly return less a 2% annualized rate.
+Members can elect to have DROP balances credited at a fixed annual rate of 6.5% or the net investment return for that quarter on the Plan assets for the first 60 months of DROP participation.
+For members who participate in the extended DROP (participation in the DROP beyond 60 months) the crediting rate is a flat 3% or the net actual quarterly return less a 2% annualized rate.
 Members can change this election one time during participation in the DROP effective for the next quarter.
 Members who elect to participate in the DROP extension period and choose a rate of return for the extension period are not using their one time change to the earnings election.